HGW002/Hebbian-Autoassociative-Network/README.md

 Included Files
 - `hebbian_autoassociator.py`: Implements Hebbian rule and tests the output.
 - `pseudoinverse_autoassociator.py`: Implements the pseudoinverse learning method for comparison.
-- `patterns_visual_reference.png`: Screenshot of the original problem from Hagan's book.
--

 Key Features
 - Calculates weight matrices using Hebbian and pseudoinverse rules.
 - Applies a `hardlims` activation function to simulate neuron thresholding.